Mecademic/mecademicpy/README.md

 ```

 The `on_error` callback can also be used to manage robot errors.

+Improper use of the class can also cause exceptions to be raised.
+For example, calling `MoveJoints()` without any arguments will raise an exception.

+If the user is waiting on an event or checkpoint that the `Robot` class later determines will never activate, the event will unblock and raise an exception.
+For example, if the user is waiting on a checkpoint, but calls `Disconnect()` or `ClearMotion()` before the checkpoint is received, the checkpoint will unblock and raise an exception.

+The user should use python's built-in `try...except` blocks to handle exceptions.

 ### Preserved State on Disconnection

 Once the robot is disconnected, not all state is immediately cleared.
 Therefore, it is possible to still get the last-known state of the robot.